ST. LUCIA FAST FACTS

 The beaches, mountains and exotic plant species… these things come to mind upon the mention of St. Lucia.
 While these hold true for St. Lucia, there is a lot more to this island nation than meets the eye.
 It is one of the many island nations that make up the Lesser Antilles region in the Caribbean.
-There were an influx of foreign visitors and colonizers but the French were the first ones to settle into the island.
+There was an influx of foreign visitors and colonizers but the French were the first ones to settle into the island.
 Then, the British came during the mid-17th century wherein they engaged in several wars with France to regain control over the island.
 This has led to St. Lucia being nicknamed as “Helen of the West Indies”.
 Before you travel to St. Lucia, make sure to read this travel guide.

-Tourism is the main source of economy in the island.
+Tourism is the main source of economy on the island.
 In fact, the tourism industry is also the biggest source of employment in the country.
 Aside from attracting foreign visitors for relaxation, St. Lucia is also a popular destination for foreign investors and businessmen.
 Offshore banking and manufacturing has supported the island’s economy for several decades.

 St. Lucia features a tropical climate.
 The dry season starts in December and ends in May while the wet season begins in June until November.